hugofloresgarcia/vampnet/README.md

 This repository contains recipes for training generative music models on top of the Descript Audio Codec.

+## try `unloop`
+you can try vampnet in a co-creative looper called unloop. see this link: https://github.com/hugofloresgarcia/unloop

 # Setting up

 Requires Python 3.9 or later.